gbabineau/findAtlasReviewChanges/README.md

 ## How to fix

-If desired, you can go to your observation in ebird and modify the checklist to change the code to the downgraded level, or add notes to better establish the code.
+If desired, you can go to your observation in eBird and modify the checklist to change the code to the downgraded level, or add notes to better establish the code.
 No action means that the reviewer established code will be used.

 ## Developer Notes